 ASE A1 Engine Repair Practice Test

-36. An engine's aluminum thermostat housing has corroded prematurely and is leaking coolant.
+36. An engine's aluminum thermostat housing has corroded prematurely and leaks coolant.
 Which of the following is MOST likely causing this condition?

 - A. Engine overheating.